blackpuppy/docs/en/core-libraries/helpers/html.rst

     generated script tag.
 If an array of script tags is used, the attributes will be applied to all of the generated script tags.

-    This method of javascript file inclusion assumes that the javascript file specified resides inside the ``/app/webroot/js`` directory::
+    This method of JavaScript file inclusion assumes that the JavaScript file specified resides inside the ``/app/webroot/js`` directory::

         echo $this->Html->script('scripts');